Pavel Kroupa: Satellite Galaxies

 thickness/diameter ratio of about 1:10.

-to the Milky Way dark matter halo.
-The only physically sensible
+individually fell-in to the Milky Way dark matter halo (see e.g.

 The Disk of Satellites of the Milky Way